Dalas121/Heir_2_The_Throne/README.md

 [COMPLETE] S01: The Elves Besieged (Dalas)

 [COMPLETE] S02: Flight of the Elves (Dalas)
-- 1-to-2-skull difficulty.
+- 2-skull difficulty.
 Rewards: Elvish Archer, Elvish Fighter, Elvish Scout, No carryover.
 - elves are fleeing from the top right while humans man the flanks.
 Similar to the first scenario of Dirty Blood
 	- Ethiliel/Galdrad may or may not still be alive, depending on the player's performance in the intro scenario
 - the more elves who die, the fewer recruits you get
 - expect the player to have Delfador in this scenario.
 Balance accordingly.
-	- if $bm_turns==1, foreshadow Delfador's impending departure
+	- if we have Delfador, foreshadow his impending departure

 [COMPLETE] S03: Blackwater Port (ForestDragon)
-- 1-to-2-skull difficulty.
-Rewards: Cavalryman, Horseman; possibly a couple high XP horsemen (TO CHANGE: no carryover, 2-skull difficulty, if the player kills enemeies and wins early they can still get carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors) (TO CHANGE: balance; expect Delfador)
+- 2-skull difficulty.
+Rewards: Cavalryman, Horseman; possibly a couple high XP horsemen.
+No carryover/
-- Asheviere's humans start in control of the port, but not the town.
+- Asheviere's humans start in control of the port, but not the whole town.
 You need to defeat them to gain access to the port
 	- if Kaylan dies, you can still win, but you won't get to recruit Horsemen/Cavalrymen
 	- if Kaylan dies, set bm_kaylan_dead=yes, so I can modify the bigmap to reflect that
 - lore: Sir Kaylan wanted Delfador to raise Konrad at the port among his own kind, but Delfador thought the Aethenwood was better: both more powerful and safer.
 	- And on top of that, the port was too heavily militarized - no place to raise a child.
 - expect the player to have Delfador in this scenario.
 Balance accordingly.
-	- if $bm_turns==1, foreshadow Delfador's impending departure
+	- if we have Delfador, foreshadow his impending departure

 [IN PROGRESS] S05: Bay of Pearls (Anekron)
 - scenario number is used by Carcyn; if s05 is completed, Carcyn expects the player to have merfolk recruits